AlibabaCloudDocs/petadata/intl.en-US/API Reference/Common parameters.md

 ## Common request parameters { .section}

-Common request parameters refer to the request parameters that are required in each API.
+Common request parameters refer to the required parameters in each API.

 |Name|Type|Required|Description|
 |----|----|--------|-----------|